What to do in Squamish…When it Rains

 Puddles are for jumping in.
 And jumping in puddles is way more fun on an ATV!
-Hop aboard and get ready to get muddy as you explore the incredible single track in the backcountry of the Callaghan Valley, just north of Squamish.
+Hop aboard and get ready for an adrenaline=filled rainy day activity as you explore the incredible single track in the backcountry of the Callaghan Valley, just north of Squamish.

 Perhaps the most popular activity for adventurous types in Squamish is mountain biking.
 And the enormous trail network has something for everyone, from beginners to old hands.
 Plus, it’s a great excuse to get outrageously muddy and treat yourself to a craft beer when it’s all over.